 6.)
 Easier Admission Requirements

-Caribbean medical schools offer a second chance to students who are serious about becoming a doctor.
-With lower admission standards than American universities, they open back that door to students who are willing to put in the hard work.
-Just like an American university, however, each med school has different requirements, so it is essential to look at the admission processes for each school.
 Almost all are starting to follow the American curriculum requirement, including pre-med courses and a four-year degree.
 Some also require MCAT scores.
 Reach out to schools’ admission representatives, and they will be able to provide you a comprehensive list of requirements.

 7.)
 A Great Job Waiting for You

-This last one is really the reason for going to medical school, to begin with – to become a doctor.
-A crucial step in that journey is the National Resident Matching Program (NRMP).
 There certainly is a stigma against Caribbean schools, and on the surface, it actually looks justified.
 Just over 50% of graduates from Caribbean medical schools were able to find a match through the (NRMP).
-This is compared to the 90% success rate for American institutions.
+American institutions have a 90% success rate, which is compared to this.

 Aruba